-Students are required to become a student NATA member at the start of the MSAT program.
-This will enable the student to document his/her clinical hours, on ATRACK, for the purpose of tracking the amount of time spent during their educational experiences and completing clinical proficiencies.
-The Athletic Training Student will document only supervised (by Preceptor's) clinical education hours.
-The CCE has developed a strategy to monitor clinical hours throughout each semester to ensure students are correctly progressing through the clinical required experiences.
-If the student has difficulty completing course work or studying for classes, the Athletic Training Student should discuss this with the Preceptor and modify a clinical experience is necessary.
-Communication with the Preceptor during any clinical experience is necessary to allow for a beneficial educational experience for the student.
+Students are required to become a member of ATrack at the start of the MSAT program.
+This will enable the ATS to document his/her clinical hours, on ATrack, for the purpose of tracking the amount of time spent during their educational experiences and completing clinical proficiencies.
+The ATS will document only supervised (by Preceptor) clinical education hours.
+The CEC has developed a strategy to monitor clinical hours throughout each semester to ensure ATSs are correctly progressing through the clinical required experiences.
+If the ATS has difficulty completing course work or studying for classes, the ATS should discuss this with the Preceptor and modify a clinical experience schedule as necessary.
+Communication with the Preceptor during any clinical experience is necessary to allow for a beneficial educational experience for the ATS.